 A miscarriage is the loss of a baby before it has developed enough to survive, usually defined as before 24 weeks of pregnancy.
 In a miscarriage, this loss is spontaneous - in other words it hasn't been caused by medical or surgical means as is the case in an abortion (termination).

 What is defined as recurrent miscarriage varies between countries.
 In the UK, recurrent miscarriage is defined as three miscarriages in a row - ie the loss of three or more pregnancies before 24 weeks with no successful pregnancies in between.
 Guidelines in the USA and 2017 guidelines from Europe, however, suggest a diagnosis of recurrent miscarriage should be considered after the loss of two pregnancies, even if there has been a successful pregnancy in between the two miscarriages.

 So it is confusing.
 If you have lost more than one baby, you probably don't care what the definition is, but the relevance is in the point at which you would be referred for tests.
-The traditional reasoning is that miscarriage is quite common (more than one in ten pregnancies end in miscarriage).
+The traditional reasoning is that miscarriage is quite common (about one in five pregnancies end in miscarriage).
 So the chance of it happening again is quite high.
 Also the chances of finding the cause are quite low.
 Therefore there's a reasonably high chance that you would be subjected to tests and/or treatment for no gain.
 However, there seems to be a gradual shift in this thinking around the world towards a belief that earlier testing may be beneficial.

 How common is recurrent miscarriage?

 Recurrent miscarriage is not common.
 If you have had one miscarriage, the overwhelming odds are that it will not happen again.
 Working on the UK definition that recurrent miscarriage is three in a row, this happens to about 1 woman in 100.
 It is more common in older women, and the risk gets higher the older you are.

 What is the cause of recurrent miscarriage?